SetVenue Property Owner Agreement

 Post-OBBB threshold.
 The federal 1099-K threshold was reverted by the One Big Beautiful Bill Act (Pub.
 L. 119-21 § 70432, signed July 4, 2025) to $20,000 in gross payments and 200 transactions per calendar year, retroactive to TY 2022.
 State thresholds (e.g., MA, VT, MD) may be lower; Hosts in those states should expect a state-issued 1099-K at the applicable state threshold.

 Tax-information accuracy.
 Tax information accuracy is the Host's responsibility.
-SetVenue is not a tax-information processor; Stripe is.
-Erroneous tax information that results in an incorrect 1099-K, withholding error, or IRS inquiry is the Host's responsibility to remediate with Stripe and the relevant tax authorities.
+Erroneous tax information that results in an incorrect information return, withholding error, or IRS inquiry is the Host's responsibility to remediate with the issuing party (SetVenue or Stripe) and the relevant tax authorities.
 SetVenue will cooperate in providing transactional records as required.

 Foreign-host status.
 Eligibility under §2(1) is limited to U.S. residency or U.S. entity formation.
 If a Host is later determined to be a non-resident alien individual or a foreign corporation, additional withholding may apply under IRC §§ 1441-1442 (30% FDAP withholding on income paid to non-resident aliens or foreign corporations, subject to applicable treaty rates).
 SetVenue and Stripe may withhold and remit such taxes, or may suspend payouts pending submission of a Form W-8BEN, W-8BEN-E, or analogous IRS form.
 The Host is responsible for accurate self-certification of tax status.
 A material misrepresentation of U.S. tax residency or entity formation is a breach of this Agreement and grounds for termination under §12.3.

-Booking payouts are processed via Stripe's destination-charge model: the Guest's payment (inclusive of the Guest Service Fee component) is collected by Stripe on the Platform, and your listed rate for the booked period is routed to your Connected Account in full (no Host Commission deducted in v1), net only of any Stripe processing fees borne by SetVenue on standard card transactions.
-SetVenue's revenue comes entirely from the Guest Service Fee retained on the Platform side.
-See §6 for the Guest Service Fee tier table.
-SetVenue does not custody Booking funds beyond the brief technical settlement window required by Stripe.
-SetVenue stores only your stripe_account_id reference and does not retain full payment instrument details.
+Direct-routing mode.
+The Guest's payment (inclusive of the Guest Service Fee component) is collected by Stripe on the Platform, and your listed rate for the booked period is routed to your Connected Account in full (no Host Commission deducted in v1); Stripe processing fees on standard card transactions are borne by SetVenue (ToS §8.5).

 Stripe fraud-review and risk holds.
 Stripe may, at its sole discretion and pursuant to Stripe's Terms, place a hold on a Booking payout, on a Connected Account's balance, or on a specific transaction, for fraud, risk, compliance, sanctions, or know-your-customer review.
-SetVenue is not a party to Stripe's risk decisions and does not control the duration, outcome, or release timing of any Stripe-side hold.
+SetVenue is not a party to Stripe's risk decisions and does not control the duration, outcome, or release timing of any Stripe-side hold; a Stripe-side hold on funds SetVenue has not received correspondingly delays a Platform-collect remittance.
 Host's recourse for any disputed Stripe hold is through Stripe's dispute process; SetVenue will cooperate by providing transactional records as required by Stripe.

 5.4 Chargeback Liability

-If a Guest initiates a payment-card chargeback for a Booking, SetVenue may recover the chargeback amount and any associated fees or fines from your payout balance or Connected Account, in accordance with ToS §8.9.
+If a Guest initiates a payment-card chargeback for a Booking, SetVenue may recover the chargeback amount and any associated fees or fines from your pending remittances, payout balance, or Connected Account, or invoice you directly where no balance is available, in accordance with ToS §8.9.

 6. Platform Fees

 Hosts retain 100% of their listed rate.
 SetVenue does not deduct any Host Commission from your payout in v1.
-SetVenue's revenue per Booking comes entirely from the Guest Service Fee added to the Guest's checkout total.
+SetVenue's revenue per Booking comes from the Guest Service Fee added to the Guest's checkout total (and, where the $49 Minimum Booking adjustment in ToS §8.4 applies, that adjustment, which is retained by SetVenue and does not affect your payout).
 The applicable Guest Service Fee depends on the Booking's tier:

 | Tier | Applies when | Host Commission | Guest Service Fee |